Francophile: Asia

+Cambodia

+Cambodia was the French protectorate back in 1863, which signed a treaty between King Norodom of Cambodia and Marc Louis de Gonzague approved by Napoleon III, Emperor of the French will later become part of French Indochina in 1887.
+French is also a significant discipline in schools as the royal family and the Khmer people continued to learn French as a primary language.
+The French began widely introduced Cambodian education, initially being limited to the elite class before spreading to the masses nationwide as the economy grew significantly by the 1920s.

 Iran

 As with much of the Western world and the Middle East at the time, Francophilia was quite common in Iran in the 19th century, and even so more in the 20th century.
 In Iran, many key politicians and diplomats of the 20th century were French-educated or avid Francophiles.
 Among them Teymur Bakhtiar, the founder of the Iranian intelligence agency, SAVAK; Amir-Abbas Hoveida, Prime Minister of Iran from 1965 to 1977; Hassan Pakravan, a diplomat and intelligence figure; Nader Jahanbani, General under the last Shah; and Abdullah Entezam-Saltaneh, another famous diplomat to the West.

 Japan

 Prince Saionji Kinmochi, a genro (elder statesmen) was educated in France, where he received a law degree at the Sorbonne.
 In words of the Canadian historian Margaret Macmillan, Saionji "...loved the French, their culture and their liberal traditions.
 He even spoke French in his sleep.
 To the end of his life, he drank Vichy water and wore Houbigant cologne, which had to be imported specially for him".
 Prince Saionji was merely an extreme case of the Francophilia that characterized Meiji Japan.
 The Justice Minister, Etō Shimpei was an admirer of the French who modeled the legal and administrative systems together with the police force after that of France.
 A French lawyer Gustave Boissonade was recruited to draft the Japanese legal code, which is why the Japanese legal code today very closely resembles the Napoleonic Code.
 Another French lawyer, Prosper Gambet-Gross served as the special advisor to Kawaji Toshiyoshi who created a French-style police force for Japan.
 The Japanese educational system from 1872 onward was modeled after the French educational system and in the same year Japan was divided into prefectures as the French administrative system was considered by the Japanese to be the best in Europe.
 The Japanese received a French military mission in 1870 to train their army as the French Army was considered the best in the world.
 After France's defeat in the war of 1870–71, the Japanese sent the French military mission home, to be replaced by a German military mission.